 Another drawback is that there would be no promotional opportunities available.
 There is no relevant position you could expect to be promoted to, at least not one that has the same responsibilities.
 Again, this is in contrast to other zoological jobs.

 You also wouldn’t be able to negotiate a much higher salary elsewhere, even with experience.
 Both the experience you gain and the qualifications you need wouldn’t enable you to find jobs in many other fields.
-This is something you need to consider before you think of taking a position.

 Should You Become a Snake Milker?